All Episodes

 Oh, by the way, Obama's favorite country, China, tells rich polluting nations to change their lifestyle.

-I just love it when the Chicoms sound just like our liberals.
+I just love it when the Chikoms sound just like our liberals.

 The sea levels are not rising.

-I don't know about droughts, but the Chicoms themselves said we're not doing anything to reduce carbon emissions.
+I don't know about droughts, but the Chikoms and themselves said, We're not doing anything to reduce carbon emissions.

-Uh, China tells rich polluting nations to change lifespere.
+China tells rich polluting nations to change lifestyle.

-You know, Obama, that's his favorite country is China.
+And Obama, that's his favorite country, is China.

-This is in fact they've they've pegged, in fact, what one of Obama's uh ideas happens to be.
+This is, in fact, they've pegged, in fact, what one of Obama's ideas happens to be.

 Here's Tom in Evansville, Indiana.